Structural Properties of Bichromatic Non-crossing Matchings: Finding bottleneck matchings

 By $M$ we denote an optimal matching of points in $\pij$ that minimizes the number of matched pairs between $U$ and $W$.
 The pair $(i,j)$ is a candidate pair, so it is a necessary pair, that is, every optimal matching of points in $\pij$ contains $(i,j)$, meaning that there is at least one matched pair between $U$ and $W$ in $M$.
-Let $a$ be the last point in $\p{i}{k-1}$ matched to a point in $U$, and $b$ be the point from $U$ it is matched to, i.e.\ $(a,b) \in M$.
+Let $a$ be the last point in $W$ (observed in the positive direction around $\mathcal{P}$, starting from $i$) matched to a point in $U$, and let $b$ be the point from $U$ it is matched to, i.e.,~$(a,b) \in M$.

-\figmarginN{fig:PolarityProofCase2abef}{Even number of points in $\p{i}{a} \cap \OO{a}$}{figures/PolarityProofCase2abef.pdf} If there is an even number of points in $\p{i}{a} \cap \OO{a}$, then the numbers of red and blue points in that set are equal, so at least one of those points (which has a different color from $a$) must be matched to a point in $U$ as well.
+\fig{fig:PolarityProofCase2abef}{Even number of points in $\p{i}{a} \cap \OO{a}$.}{figures/PolarityProofCase2abef.pdf} If there is an even number of points in $\p{i}{a} \cap \OO{a}$, then the numbers of red and blue points in that set are equal, so at least one of those points (which has a different color from $a$) must be matched to a point in $U$ as well.
 Let that point be $e$ and let its pair in $U$ be $f$, see Figure~\ref{fig:PolarityProofCase2abef}.

-We can now modify the matching by replacing $(a,b)$, $(e,f)$, and all the matched pairs between them with a matching of points in $\p{e}{a}$, and a matching of points in $\p{b}{f}$, which is possible by Property~\ref{prp:FeasibleSplitsBalanced} and Lemma~\ref{lem:MatchingAlwaysPossible}.
+We can now modify the matching by replacing $(a,b)$, $(e,f)$, and all the matched pairs between them with a matching of points in $\p{e}{a}$, and a matching of points in $\p{b}{f}$, which is possible by Proposition~\ref{prp:FeasibleSplitsBalanced} and Lemma~\ref{lem:MatchingAlwaysPossible}.
 Each newly matched pair has both its endpoints in the same set, either $U$ or $W$, so its distance is at most $|v_iv_j|$, meaning that this newly constructed matching is optimal as well.
-This, however, reduces the number of matched pairs between $U$ and $W$ while keeping the matching optimal, which is in contradiction with the choice of $M$, so there must be at odd number of points in $\p{i}{a} \cap \OO{a}$.
+This, however, reduces the number of matched pairs between $U$ and $W$ while keeping the matching optimal, which contradicts the choice of $M$, so there must be an odd number of points in $\p{i}{a} \cap \OO{a}$.